lockys/Dcard.js/README.md

 });

 ```
-Get List of Posts By Forum name and page number
+###Get an array of information of posts by forum name and page number
-If you specified the third param. with **HOT_WITH_FORUM**, it will give you a list of hot posts according to given forum and page number.
+If you specified the third param. with **HOT_WITH_FORUM**, it will give you an array of information of hot posts according to given forum and page number.
-If **HOT** is specified, it will give you a list of global hot posts.
+If **HOT** is specified, it will give you an array of information of global hot posts.
-If **DEFAULT** is specified, it will give you a list of latest posts according to given forum and page number.
+If **DEFAULT** is specified, it will give you an array of information of latest posts according to given forum and page number.
 ```
 var DcardJS = require('dcard');
-var dcardDataGetter = new DcardJS();
+var dcard = new DcardJS();

 /**
  * Get Dcard Posts title and content